HIstory

 Henry Cole (Greenhalgh, p.
 25)

-Queen Victoria invited, through diplomatic means, other countries to participate in the Great Exhibition of the World of All Nations.
+Queen Victoria invited, through diplomatic means, other countries to participate in the Great Exhibition of the Works of Industry of All Nations.
 Twenty-five countries were represented at the Expo, which received more than 6 million visits between May 1 and October 11, 1851.

 This is how World Expos came to develop three of their main characteristics: